MrOrz/git-commit-aider/README.md

 # git-commit-aider MCP Server

-Make git commits on behave of AI, so that you can track AI contribution in your codebase
+Make git commits on behalf of AI, so that you can track AI contribution in your codebase.

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:
+This is a TypeScript-based MCP server that provides a tool to commit staged changes in a Git repository while appending "(aider)" to the committer's name.

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes

 ## Features

-### Resources
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools
-- `create_note` - Create new text notes
-  - Takes title and content as required parameters
-  - Stores note in server state

-### Prompts
-- `summarize_notes` - Generate a summary of all stored notes
+- `commit_staged` - Commit staged changes with a specific message.
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization
+  - Takes `message` (string, required) as the commit message.
+  - Takes `cwd` (string, optional) to specify the working directory for the git command.
+  - Appends "(aider)" to the committer name automatically.
+  - Reads committer name and email from environment variables (`GIT_COMMITTER_NAME`, `GIT_COMMITTER_EMAIL`) if set, otherwise falls back to `git config user.name` and `git config user.email`.

 ## Development